laktak/todd/README.rst

 Config File
 -----------

-You can tell todotxt-machine to use the same todo.txt file whenever it starts up by adding a ``file`` entry to the ``~/.todotxt-machinerc`` file.
-If you want to archive completed tasks, you can specify a done.txt file using an ``archive`` entry.
+You can tell todd to use the same todo.txt file whenever it starts up by adding a ``file`` entry to the ``~/.toddrc`` file.
+If you want to archive done tasks, you can specify a done.txt file using an ``archive`` entry.
 You can also set you preferred colorscheme or even define new themes.
 Here is a short example: